 EFTPS or Electronic Federal Tax Payment System offers an easy way for federal tax payments electronically 24 hours a day and 7 days a week.
 EFTPS allows payments by transfer of funds the taxpayer’s bank account to the federal government’s account.
 The good point is that IRS records for the taxpayer is automatically updated.
 This post is a collection of most frequently asked questions on EFTPS.If you are having less time, just watch the video on EFTPS below !

 1.What is EFTPS?

-The EFTPS or Electronic Federal Tax Payment System is a free service by the U.S. Department of the Treasury that allows taxpayers to make tax payments either by using the EFTPS® Voice Response System or online.
+The EFTPS or Electronic Federal Tax Payment System is a free service by the U.S. Department of the Treasury that allows taxpayers to make tax payments either by using its Voice Response System or online website.

 The free and convenient service of electronic payments through EFTPS can be used by almost all individuals, federal agencies, businesses, tax professionals, and payroll services.

 IRS website on eftps , clears the air around this question by saying as under :

 EFTPS® is a secure government web site that allows users to make federal tax payments electronically.
 Every user must have a secure Internet browser with 128-bit encryption in order to access the site.
 To log on to the system, an enrolled user must be authenticated with three pieces of unique information: Taxpayer Identification Number (EIN or SSN), EFTPS® Personal Identification Number (PIN) and an Internet Password.
 The combination of these three pieces of identification adds to the security of the site and the privacy of taxpayer data.

 4.How do I pay Electronic Federal Tax Payment System ?

 First, you need to enroll in Electronic Federal Tax Payment System.
 For this or for more information on enrollment, visit its website or call its Customer Service to request an enrollment form:

 - 1-800-244-4829 (Español)